kubernetes-retired/service-catalog/docs/WALKTHROUGH.md

 ### Starting Kubernetes with DNS

 You *must* have a Kubernetes cluster with cluster DNS enabled.
+We can't list instructions here for enabling cluster DNS for all Kubernetes cluster installations, but here are a few notes:

-* If you are using Google Container Engine or minikube, no additional action is required.
+* If you are using Google Container Engine or minikube, you likely already have cluster DNS enabled with no additional steps
-* If you are using hack/local-up-cluster.sh, ensure to set
+* If you are using hack/local-up-cluster.sh, ensure to set `KUBE_ENABLE_CLUSTER_DNS` as follows:
-KUBE_ENABLE_CLUSTER_DNS:

 ```console
 KUBE_ENABLE_CLUSTER_DNS=true hack/local-up-cluster.sh -O